Austin Kidnapping Lawyer

 - Class B Misdemeanor: Up to 180 days in county jail and a fine of up to $2,000.

 - Class A Misdemeanor: Up to 12 months in jail and a fine of up to $4,000.

-Defenses To Kidnapping
+Defenses to Kidnapping in Texas

 There are several defenses that a knowledgeable defense team will implement to protect their client's rights effectively.
 The first and easiest defense is that the prosecution did not prove every element of kidnapping.
 For example, it is required that the defendant intentionally or knowingly abducted another person.
 Therefore, if the alleged victim got into someone’s car and hid in the back of their SUV where the defendant could not see them and the defendant went to another state, then that is not kidnapping because they did not knowingly or intentionally take the alleged victim with them.